Unit 5 Lab - Managing Users and Groups

 Do a quick check on our main files:

-What UID
+What

+UIDandGIDwere each of these given?
+Do they match up?
 Verify your users all have home directories.
-Where would you check this?
+Where would you check this? -

-Your users /home/<username>
+Your users

-Use vi
+Use

-commands to add the line:
+vicommands to add the line: -

 Your file should now look like this:

-Save the file with :wq
+Save the file with

-file for all new users that have home directories created on the server.
+Doing that changed the .bashrc file for all new users that have home directories created on the server.

-An old trick, when users mess up their login files (all the .
+An old trick, when users mess up their login files (all the . files), is to move them all to a

-directory and pull them from /etc/skel
+directory and pull them from /etc/skel again.

 If the user can log in with no problems, you know the problem was something they created.